-A number of physical-based models and decision models will be set up to resemble the complexity of this water system.
-Optimisation and real-time control tools will be applied to cope with increasingly high and frequent droughts that are exacerbating the conflict between energy and food production, and threatening the main ecosystem services and flood buffering capacity.
-A multi-agent modelling framework will be used to represent the farmer choices (e.g. crop, fertilizer) in lower agricultural region.
+A number of physical-based models and decision models were set up to resemble the complexity of this water system.
+Optimisation and real-time control tools were applied to cope with increasingly high and frequent droughts that are exacerbating the conflict between energy and food production, and threatening the main ecosystem services and flood buffering capacity.
+A multi-agent modelling framework was used to represent the farmer choices (e.g. crop, fertilizer) in lower agricultural region.

-The overall study is expected to provide valuable insights on the operational value of improved forecasts to better inform decision-making both by the hydropower reservoir operators and by the farmers, particularly under extreme event conditions.
+The overall study provided valuable insights on the operational value of improved forecasts to better inform decision-making both by the hydropower reservoir operators and by the farmers, particularly under extreme event conditions.

-For the hydropower sector, this case study will be used to investigate alternative hydropower reservoir operation strategies under different forecasts and climate projections and ultimately assess the operational value of climate services.
-Gains from improved management, considering water values and the spatial-temporal dependence of the hydrological time series in the basin, will be also analysed.
+For the hydropower sector, this case study was used to investigate alternative hydropower reservoir operation strategies under different forecasts and climate projections and ultimately assess the operational value of climate services.
+Gains from improved management, considering water values and the spatial-temporal dependence of the hydrological time series in the basin, were also analysed.

-For the agricultural sector, the objective is to evaluate the climate change impact on the agricultural practices in the Lake Como irrigation district, and to assess the operational value of improved weather forecasts and derived information (e.g., drought index predictions) in informing farmers.
+For the agricultural sector, we evaluated the climate change impact on the agricultural practices in the Lake Como irrigation district, and to assess the operational value of improved weather forecasts and derived information (e.g., drought index predictions) in informing farmers.

 Tools and models

-In this case study, we will apply and further develop the following models:
+In this case study, we applied and further developed the following models:

 - TOPKAPI-ETH model: a distributed physical based hydrological model used here to describe the hydrological processes of the upper Lake Como catchment.
-The model will allow us to translate the forecasted climatic variables into the hydrological variables of interest, and will serve as a basis for better informing the medium-long term operation of reservoirs, as well as the risks associated to climate change projections.
+The model allowed us to translate the forecasted climatic variables into the hydrological variables of interest, and served as a basis for better informing the medium-long term operation of reservoirs, as well as the risks associated to climate change projections.